yanitsa-m/ds_twitter_sentiment/code/README.md

-## Sentiment analysis for Twitter data
+## Perform sentiment analysis on tweets

 Read IPython notebooks for the code and explanation.